gear-foundation/academy/docs/03-intermediate/04-delayed-message/delayed-message-example.md

 #[codec(crate = gstd::codec)]
 #[scale_info(crate = gstd::scale_info)]
 pub enum Action{
-    SendMessage(MessageAction), // action to send a message to the second program CheckReply,                 // action to check for a response }
+    SendMessage(MessageAction), // action to send a message to the target program CheckReply,                 // action to check for a response }